 The mention of gods, Olympian Zeus, sky, Helen, and magic potion shows the use of deus ex machina in the shape of supernatural beings coming down to the earth to help human beings.

-- Hyperbole: The epic shows various examples of hyperboles such as;
+- Hyperbole: The examples of hyperboles are given below,

 i.
 “Father Zeus on high —

 may the king fulfill his promises one and all!